Tickets for the Panthéon of Paris. Walk Among the Greatest.

 Free Entry Days

-On the first Sunday of each month from November through March, admission is free for all visitors.
-Free entry is available directly at the ticket office on the day and does not require an online booking.
+The first Sunday of each month from November to March, entry is free for all visitors.
+Free entry is available directly at the ticket office on the day and does not require an online reservation.

-Free admission is available year round for children under 18 and EU and EEA residents under 26.
-Visitors with disabilities and one accompanying person also enter free of charge.
-Bring a valid ID or proof of age and residence to the ticket office to claim your entry.
+Free entry is available all year for children under 18 and EU and EEA residents under 26.
+Visitors with disabilities and one accompanying person also enter for free.
+Bring valid ID or proof of age and residence to the ticket office to claim your entry.

 Icon: Strollers and Accessibility